 How Many Aussies Are Struggling With Living Expenses?

-The Australian Council of Social Service (ACOSS) expressed concern that if the RBA doesn’t cut the cash rate soon, more Australian jobs would be lost, hurting people on low incomes the most.
+The Australian Council of Social Service (ACOSS) expressed concern that if the Government doesn’t increase support payments and boost social housing, more Australians would be at risk of experiencing homelessness.

 Avoiding spiralling debts and making your money work harder starts with having your fundamentals in order.
 That includes: